 Conditions associated with PVD that affect the veins include deep vein thrombosis (DVT), varicose veins, and chronic venous insufficiency.
 Lymphedema is an example of PVD that affects the lymphatic vessels.

 When PVD occurs in the arteries outside the heart, it may be referred to as peripheral arterial disease (PAD).
 However, the terms "peripheral vascular disease" and "peripheral arterial disease" are often used interchangeably.
-It's frequently found in people with coronary artery disease, because atherosclerosis, which causes coronary artery disease, is a widespread disease of the arteries.
+In the US, 10 million people have peripheral artery disease.
+PAD occurs in 5 percent of adults older than 50 and in 20 percent of adults older than 70.
+It is frequently found in people with coronary artery disease, because atherosclerosis, which causes coronary artery disease, is a widespread disease of the arteries.

 Conditions associated with PAD may be occlusive (occurs because the artery becomes blocked in some manner) or functional (the artery either constricts due to a spasm or expands).
 Examples of occlusive PAD include peripheral arterial occlusion and Buerger's disease (thromboangiitis obliterans).
-Examples of functional PAD include Raynaud's disease, Raynaud's phenomenon, and acrocyanosis.
+Examples of functional PAD include Raynaud's disease and phenomenon and acrocyanosis.

 What causes peripheral vascular disease?

 PVD is often characterized by a narrowing of the vessels that carry blood to the leg and arm muscles.
 The most common cause is atherosclerosis (the buildup of plaque inside the artery wall).
 Plaque reduces the amount of blood flow to the limbs and decreases the oxygen and nutrients available to the tissue.
 Clots may form on the artery walls, further decreasing the inner size of the vessel and potentially blocking off major arteries.